Natasha Sinha (co-founder)

 Favorite script-reading/artist meeting spot:

-On a blanket in the park on a warm day, or in a cafe (back when I went into those) on a rainy one.
+On a blanket in the park on a warm day, or in a cafe on a rainy one.
 Or at a cozy cabin in upstate NY.